How to Watch/Stream 2023 Unadilla National & MXGP of Sweden on TV - Racer X

 The ninth round of the 11-round 2023 AMA Pro Motocross Championship takes place this weekend with the Unadilla National in New Berlin, New York.
 This race will be the 26th round of the 31-round SuperMotocross World Championship (SMX).

-TV coverage of the Unadilla National kicks off in the morning with live qualifying coverage beginning at 1 p.m.
+TV coverage of the Unadilla National kicks off in the morning with live qualifying coverage beginning at 10 a.m.
+EDT/7 a.m.
+PDT on Peacock.
+Peacock will carry live coverage of the motos beginning at 1 p.m.
 EDT/10 a.m.
-PDT on Peacock.
-Peacock will carry live coverage of the motos beginning at 4 p.m.
-EDT/1 p.m.
 PDT.
-NBC will also carry live coverage of the second motos starting at 3 p.m.
+NBC will also carry live coverage of the second motos starting at 2 p.m.
 EDT/12 p.m.
 PDT.

 Jett Lawrence has the opportunity to clinch the 450 Class championship on Saturday, so the switch to the 450cc machines racing first allows for the #1 plate ceremony to be broadcasted live on NBC without coverage ending.
 This way, if Jett does claim the title, the #1 plate ceremony will take place after the second 450 Class moto, prior to the start of the second 250 Class moto.